 So how do you know who to trust?
 Can you believe everything you read from just one site?
 Few publications are wholly balanced, and bear in mind that the opinion and editorial sections of websites and publications are not meant to be such; instead, they are meant to present the individual opinions of columnists and authors.

 The best way to spot fake news is to read widely, and not just in a silo of websites or publications that echo your beliefs.
-Of course, it's important to find the right sources for your reading.
-If you're a liberal, find conservative websites that aren't virulent or sensationalist, and if you're a conservative, do the same for liberal-leaning publications.
+Of course, it’s important to find the right sources for your reading.
+If you’re a liberal, find conservative websites that aren’t virulent or sensationalist, and if you’re a conservative, do the same for liberal-leaning publications.
+AllSides has a helpful Media Bias Chart that shows how various news media outlets tend to fall on political issues.

 A few sites related to the whole “fact checking” genre include: